• Don Jon in Barcelona

 "It feels weird saying this out loud but - I find it hard to believe someone could be interested in me.
 I'm not into stuff that most people are into.
 Romantically."

 Jamie has never been in a relationship before, but she knows all about desire and fantasy.
 Spending her nights working in a club cloakroom and her days taking care of her niece, she sets out to meet the one.
 But when a girl starts turning up to her house in the middle of the night, the memories she's pushed to the back of her mind get harder to ignore.
+What happens when we face our fantasies?

-This play also received developmental support from the Omnibus Theatre in 2022 in the form of a rehearsed reading, and dramaturgical support from the Royal Court theatre, where it was first conceived as part of an intro to playwriting group.
+The play also received developmental support from the Omnibus Theatre in 2022 in the form of a rehearsed reading, and dramaturgical support from the Royal Court theatre, where it was first conceived as part of an intro to playwriting group.

 Image credit: Aisling Towl